Mets–Willets Point station (LIRR): Planned renovation and accessibility

-In September 2014, the MTA announced renovation plans for the Mets–Willets Point LIRR station, which would see its current active platform (see below) extend in length from eight cars to 12 cars, including the installation of an elevator, which would connect to the New York City Parks Department passarelle, leading to Flushing Meadows–Corona Park, making the station fully ADA accessible.
-The project was scheduled to be completed in time for the 2016 baseball season, but as of 2020, the elevator has not been installed.
+In September 2014, the MTA announced renovation plans for the Mets–Willets Point LIRR station, which would see its current active platform (see below) extend in length from eight cars to 12 cars, including the installation of an elevator, which would connect to the New York City Parks Department boardwalk leading to Flushing Meadows–Corona Park, making the station fully ADA accessible.
+The project was scheduled to be completed in time for the 2016 baseball season, but as of 2020, the elevator still had not been installed.

+Cancelled AirTrain station

+On January 20, 2015, New York Governor Andrew Cuomo announced a plan to build AirTrain LaGuardia, a people mover running along the Grand Central Parkway and connecting the station to LaGuardia Airport.
+The project would have included the renovation of the Willets Point LIRR station, which would have become fully accessible.
+In May 2017, Parsons Brinckerhoff was hired to design the AirTrain; at the time, construction was projected to start in 2019.
+Transportation advocates criticized the plan as being overly roundabout.
+In October 2021, Kathy Hochul, who succeeded Cuomo as governor after his resignation, directed PANYNJ to pause the AirTrain project.
+The PANYNJ presented 14 alternatives in March 2022, and the AirTrain LGA project was canceled in March 2023 in favor of increased bus service.

 Station layout

 The Port Washington Branch has six tracks at this station.
 This station has three high-level island platforms.
 The north platform, adjacent to Tracks 1 and 2, the two main tracks, is eight cars long.
-The center platform, adjacent to Tracks 3 and 4, is also eight cars long.
+The center platform, adjacent to Tracks 3 and 4, is twelve cars long.
 The south platform, adjacent to Tracks 5 and 6, is six cars long.
-Only the north platform is currently in use; the other tracks have not been used in regular passenger service since the 1964-65 World's Fair.
-The stairwells leading to the other platforms are blocked off, the platforms are in disrepair, and the tracks are rusted over.
-The platforms are decorated in the Mets team colors, blue and orange.
+Only the north platform is currently in use; the other tracks have not been used for regular passenger services since the 1964–65 World's Fair.
+The stairwells leading to the other platforms are blocked off and the platforms are in disrepair.
+The other tracks nonetheless comprise Shea Yard and are used for train storage, although only tracks 3 and 4 are regularly used; tracks 5 and 6 are rusted over.
+The platforms are decorated in blue and orange – the Mets team colors.
 East and west of the station, the six tracks merge into two tracks.